selinaerhabor/ucfd-milestone-project/README.md

 * On [Home] page "Subscribe" button changes from the text "Subscribe" to an icon successfully.

 **Social Media Channels**
-* At the "Footer" of the website there are links to The Kinks' social media channels are present
+* At the "Footer" of the website there are links to The Kinks' social media channels
 * Clicked on the "Facebook" icon and a new tab opens loading the official Facebook page of The Kinks
 * Process was repeated for "Twitter" and "YouTube" icons at website footer

 **Footer Text Links**
 * At the "Footer" of the website there are text links with information on Privacy Policy, Terms & Conditions and Store Help
-* Clicked on the "Privacy Policy" link and the information appears in a modal form in the centre of the screen
+* Clicked on the "Privacy Policy" link and the information appears in a modal window in the centre of the screen
 * Process was repeated for "Terms & Conditions" and "Store Help" icons

 **Events Request Form**